KDE/digikam-doc/post_processing/pano_creator.rst

     The Panorama Creator Wizard with the List of Items to Assemble

-Arrange the images in correct order if they are not, using the **up** and **down** buttons.
-Use the buttons with the **plus** and **minus** symbols to add or remove items.
+Arrange the images in correct order if they are not, using the **Up** and **Down** buttons.
+Use the buttons with the **Plus** and **Minus** symbols to add or remove items.
 If you want to render a 360° panorama, the first image from the list will be the item placed on the center of the panorama.
 When all is done, click on **Next** button.

 .. figure:: images/pano_creator_03.webp
     :alt: